tcjdesign/dockerfiles/rpi-grovepi-python/1.0/README.md

 NOTE: Your python script must be executed with the filename "main.py" in the root of "/data/python"

 To access the console:
-- docker attach [name of container] bash
+- docker attach [name of container]

 Run your commands
 To exit again press CTRL+P and then CTRL+Q